 Another common culprit on top of the sunscreen ingredients to avoid list is octinoxate.

-Once this UV filter gets under your skin (literally!), it’s been found hanging around in blood levels at 16 times above the proposed FDA safety threshold, according to the Environmental Working Group (EWG).
+Once this UV filter gets under your skin (literally!), it’s been found hanging around in blood levels 16 times above the proposed FDA safety threshold, according to the Environmental Working Group (EWG).

-Homosalate: The hormone hacker
+Homosalate: The hormone disruptor

 However, the FDA allows sunscreen makers to use it at levels up to 15% in the U.S. That’s quite a bit more!